ATSC 3.0: Privacy

-Consumer advocates have noted the opportunity in which ATSC 3.0 can allow advertisers to run targeted advertising.
+U.S. consumer advocates have noted the opportunity which ATSC 3.0 provides to advertisers to run targeted advertising.
 The targeted ads would allow advertisers to track viewer ratings more directly rather than indirectly by companies such as Nielsen Media Research.
 The FCC is expected to defer the decision on targeted ads to be in accordance with Federal Trade Commission's guidelines on privacy.